 Online Tickets / Finals

-Q: Can I take photos/videos?
+Q: Can I video or take screenshots of the event?